An average of 140 women and girls were killed by a partner or relative per day in 2023, the UN says

 But the two agencies stressed that “Women and girls everywhere continue to be affected by this extreme form of gender-based violence and no region is excluded.”
 And they said, “the home is the most dangerous place for women and girls.”

+Gumbonzvanda, a Zimbabwean and longtime advocate for women’s rights, said there is “a lot of perpetrator anonymity” when it comes to the killing of women by partners or family members because “it means the family members have to bring justice against another family member.”

+UN Women is campaigning for those with economic and political power and for leaders in various traditions not to use their power to perpetuate violence.
+“Power should be used to facilitate options for prevention,” she said.

-The highest number of intimate partner and family killings was in Africa – with an estimated 21,700 victims in 2023, the report said.
-Africa also had the highest number of victims relative to the size of its population — 2.9 victims per 100,000 people.
+According to the report, the highest number of intimate partner and family killings was in Africa – with an estimated 21,700 victims in 2023.
+Africa also had the highest number of victims relative to the size of its population — 2.9 victims per 100,000 people, it said.

 There were also high rates last year in the Americas with 1.6 female victims per 100,000 and in Oceania with 1.5 per 100,000, it said.
 Rates were significantly lower in Asia at 0.8 victims per 100,000 and Europe at 0.6 per 100,000.